-Syria: Aleppo hospital hit again as crisis worsens
+Russia warns US not to attack Syrian regime

 SANA, quoting a police official, reported that at least 13 people were injured in rocket fire in the al-Maydan residential neighborhood in regime-held western Aleppo.

-Meanwhile, an estimated 10,000 Syrian-led troops have gathered in advance of what is believed to be perhaps a final ground assault by Syrian forces against rebels in Aleppo.
+Meanwhile, an estimated 10,000 Syrian-led troops have gathered in advance of what is believed to be a possible final ground assault by Syrian forces against rebels in Aleppo.

 The past week's assault on rebel-held areas of the key city involved some of the worst violence since the start of the war in 2011.